nfmathieu94/find_ping_first_principles/README.md

  samtools mpileup 01_aln_out/heg4_reads_to_Ping_flank/heg4_to_ping_match_only_r2.sort.bam --reference fasta/left_flank_Ping.fa -o 02_pileup/heg4_to_ping_r2.pileup.out

-### Parsing SAM file
+## Parsing SAM file

  Want to filter alined reads
   1. Keep reads that contain Ping SNP
-  2. Keep Ping reads that have genomic information (soft clipped regions to the left)
+  2. Only keep portion of read that belongs to the sequence flanking Ping to the left (soft clipped regions to the left)
-      - Need to think about cutoffs we want to use
+  3. Use paired read if the mate maps to genomic sequence
-  3. Use paired reads if the pair maps to genomic sequence
+         - Need to work on this - NM 4.5.24

-python scripts/main_test.py 01_aln_out/heg4_reads_to_Ping_flank/heg4_to_ping_match_only_r1.sort.bam 03_filtered_reads/filtered_reads_r1.bam A 16
+Ran this code to create fastq file with reads that belong to Ping and are trimmed to only have left flanking Ping region python scripts/main_test.py 01_aln_out/heg4_reads_to_Ping_flank/heg4_to_ping_match_only_r1.sort.bam 03_filtered_reads/filtered_reads_r1.bam A 16
 python scripts/main_test.py 01_aln_out/heg4_reads_to_Ping_flank/heg4_to_ping_match_only_r2.sort.bam 03_filtered_reads/filtered_reads_r2.bam A 16

-- Had to rename the fastq files to include p1 and p2 in the name (want to fix this later)
+- Had to rename the fastq files to include p1 and p2 in the name (want to fix this later) - NM 4.5.24
-- Not sure if we need right flanking information?
+- Not sure if we need right flanking information? - NM 4.5.24

 ### Issues + Up next